krogk/AgroPi/README.md

   </a>

   <p align="center">
-    Learn cultivation of plants and mushrooms through a Raspberry Pi driven monitoring system.
+     Cultivate your plants and mushrooms with ease through a Raspberry Pi driven monitoring and controlling system.
     <br />
 </div>